-- xvi) A new DLC 8.2 is added to account for the fatigue damage occurred during the temporary phase.
-The serial numbers of the subsequent DLCs are revised accordingly. - xvii) Wind and wave directionality for DLC 1.3, 1.5, 1.6 and 8.3 is to consider the misalignment of wind and wave directions.
+- xvi) DLC 8.4 is to account for the fatigue damage occurred during the temporary phase. - xvii) Wind and wave directionality for DLC 1.3, 1.5, 1.6 and 8.3 is to consider the misalignment of wind and wave directions.
 If site-specific directional data are not available, the direction of applied environmental conditions is to produce the most unfavorable effect on the Floating Support Structure. - xviii) For power production, additional design load cases DLC 9.1, 9.2 and 9.3 are adapted from IEC TS 61400-3-2 with some modifications.
 For the parked (standing still or idling) condition, additional design load cases DLC 10.1, 10.2 and 10.3 are adapted from IEC TS 61400-3-2 with some modifications.